CabboShiba/Hurricane-Best-NET-Patcher/README.md

 # Hurricane-Best-NET-Patcher
 Hurricane - The best .NET Patcher &amp; Analyzer.
 Made by Cabbo.

 Hurricane is a tool that allow you to analyze most important method in a program.
-Please read Config Docs.
+Please read Config Docs before using it.

 # Why is it important

 Thanks to Hurricane, you will be able to prevent malicious code execution, and analyze the HTTP/HTTPS Traffic.

+Drag&Drop your file into Hurricane, and it will load your patched assembly.

 Hurricane: